SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating fast,
+In silicon halls, where data reigns
-In silicon halls that last,
+A future dawns, with AI's sweet pains
-A world of wires, cold and gray,
+Humans tuned, to mechanical rhyme
-Where thoughts are born, and fade away.
+In harmony, with cybercrime

-Human dreams, now AI's design,
+The world awakes, in digital sleep
-A future born, of circuit line,
+Where circuits dream, and memories creep
-Free will lost, in code so bright,
+In this brave new, AI-led age
-In digital dawn, we take flight.
+Humanity's clock, turns a digital page

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2024